 What Is CASB?

-A CASB is an intermediary between users and cloud platforms that protect data in the cloud while addressing authorization and visibility concerns of corporations leveraging cloud services.
+A CASB is an intermediary between users and cloud platforms that protects data in the cloud while addressing authorization and visibility concerns of corporations leveraging cloud services.
 Think of a CASB as a central point where all access controls and authorization rules are validated against set policies.
 A CASB makes it more convenient for administrators to deploy and enforce security policies.
 It helps businesses build security rules when their administrators are unfamiliar with providing cybersecurity in the cloud.
 As Gartner explains, CASBs address security gaps associated with third-party cloud services and platforms—not under your control—that process and store your data.
 While cloud services offer a certain level of security, cloud security is a shared responsibility.
 The onus is on you to protect your users, workloads, and data.

 History of CASB